 In most cases, yes.
 Unless the FDACS has issued an “Emergency Suspension Order” (which is rare and reserved for immediate threats to public safety), your license remains active until a Final Order is signed.

-2. What is the difference between a Formal and Informal hearing?
+2. What is the difference between a Formal and an informal hearing?

 A Formal Hearing is like a trial where you challenge the facts before an Administrative Law Judge.
 An Informal Hearing is for when you agree the violation happened but believe the penalty should be lighter due to “mitigating circumstances.”

-3. Does a violation on my Florida license affect my licenses in other states?
+3. Does a violation of my Florida license affect my licenses in other states?

 It can.
 Many states have reciprocity or disclosure requirements.
 If you are disciplined in Florida, you may be required to report that discipline to other state licensing boards, which could trigger secondary investigations in those jurisdictions.